RichardPalladino/pure_web3py_arbitrum/README.md

 I was hoping PyPy's efficiencies would help make use of the local node even faster.
 Super disappointing, but at the same time it's nice to know that I don't have to make things more complicated for optimal speed.

+### Pyston (running on Python3.10)

+I installed Pyston-Lite on the highest version of Python that it currently is compatible with (3.10).

+* get_v2pools_threadPool:                       5.81 minutes